PhilReedData/PhilReedData.github.io/dhll201703/jischc.md

 Each of these suggested variants can be disabled by clicking on its "X" button.

 ### Search results
-After clicking the :mag:__Search__ button, the results list is shown, preceeded by a chart of matches against publication year.
+After clicking the :mag:__Search__ button, the results list is shown, preceded by a chart of matches against publication year.
 You can select a date range from the chart to further limit the search (simply drag the mouse over the years you want), and you can further refine using the filters on the left.
 ![Search result chart](img/jhc-150.png)

 Matches within text...